 PHASE 4: USABILITY TESTING PHASE

-The purpose of usability testing is to ensure if the targeted audience is able to use the product effectively.
-The goal is to ensure that the product is convenient, easy-to-use and intuitive.
+The purpose of usability testing is to ensure that the targeted audience can use the product effectively.
+In addition, the goal is to ensure that the product is convenient, easy to use, and intuitive.

-Now that you have a better grasp of common UX myths and misconceptions, you should have a better idea of how user experience design is important for achieving business and product goals — it’s not just about making things look good.
+Now that you have a better grasp of common UX myths and misconceptions, you should know how user experience design is essential for achieving business and product goals — it’s not just about making things look good.
 To learn more about how UX design can help your product grow, download our Product Manager’s Guide To UX.

 Idea Theorem™ is an award-winning design & development agency based in North America.
 Through our empathy-driven approach, we have crafted digital products that have positively impacted over 10 million users.
 Our mission is to shape the digital future by delivering exceptional experiences.
 Contact Us if you have any questions; we will gladly help you.